-The 2016 Theodore Payne Native Plant Garden Tour
+Welcome to the 16th Annual Theodore Payne Native Plant Garden Tour!

 Garden Tour Etiquette

-Show this tour guide to gain entry to each garden
+- Wear your button to gain entry to each garden.

 Docents help the Garden Tour play a vital role in the success of the tour.
 They are ambassadors on behalf of the Theodore Payne Foundation, and provide an interpretive element for garden visitors.
 Docents welcome tour attendees, validate tickets, and talk about the beauty, practicality and environmental benefits of gardening with California natives.

-To become a Theodore Payne Native Garden Tour Docent, or for more details, contact Volunteer Coordinator Andrew Chaves at [email protected].
+To become a Theodore Payne Native Plant Garden Tour Docent, or for more details, contact Brenda Kyle at [email protected].
 Thank you!